 - Lower lending requirements.
 P2P sites are known for funding loans for people with lower credit scores, and some sites aim to specifically help those borrowers.
 Borrowers with credit scores as low as 580 may have luck getting a personal line of credit from a peer-to-peer site.
 You also might be able to get a higher loan amount because of the lower requirements.

 - Raising credit scores.
 Most peer-to-peer lending sites report loan repayments to the credit bureaus.
 That means if P2P loan payments are made on time, loans can help improve credit scores, which will help you down the road when you want to get a credit card.
-The pre-approval process won’t hurt your credit because it involves only a soft pull of an applicant’s credit history.
-Once a loan offer is accepted, the lender likely will do a hard pull of the borrower’s credit information.
-Too many hard pulls can lower your FICO score.
+The pre-approval process also does not hurt credit scores, as it uses only a soft pull of an applicant’s credit history.
+If a loan offer is accepted, the lender likely will do a hard pull of the borrower’s credit score.
+That’s not necessarily harmful, but too many hard pulls of a borrower’s credit report can lower their FICO score.

 - Quick processing.
 Online lending can be lightning fast.
 It can take only a few days to work through the loan application process on peer-to-peer lending sites.
 Money is also quickly available once a loan agreement has been reached.
 Most sites advertise that money will be available in one to four days, though some sites do advertise same-day money transfers.

 - No collateral.
 Peer-to-peer personal loans are considered unsecured loans.
 That means borrowers do not have to guarantee loans with a personal asset, such as their house or car.

 Here’s a quick explainer on the steps to get a peer-to-peer loan:

 Despite their benefits, peer-to-peer loans are not without risks.
 Some of the cons of peer-to-peer loans include: